sturnberg/OCS-Docs/Content_Portal/Documentation/Management/Account_ClientRole_1.md

 uid: AccountClientRole_1
 ---

-# Client Roles
+# Client roles

-Client `Roles` authorize API requests made by clients to various OCS features.
-Clients can be assigned more than one `Role`, but all clients have the Account Member role.
+Client `roles` authorize API requests made by clients to various OCS features.
+Clients can be assigned more than one `role`, but all clients have the Account Member role.
 The following are currently available Client `Roles`:

 - Account Administrator: Can add, edit, and remove data using APIs.
 - Account Member: Can read data using most APIs.